robertyoung2/luis-batch-test-scraper-public/README.md

 "=123/456", as this calculates the percentage when transferred into a spreadsheet notebook.
 * After each score has been saved for each element in the batch test results page, this dictionary of elements and scores is appended to the dataframe.
-* remaining_batch)tests() is called which subtracts the current batch test  from the set of remaining batch tests, thereby keeping track of which batch test are left to be loaded if the user wishes to load and run more than the Luis limit of 10.
+* remaining_batc_tests() is called which subtracts the current batch test  from the set of remaining batch tests, thereby keeping track of which batch test are left to be loaded if the user wishes to load and run more than the Luis limit of 10.
 * This is carried out until all batch test results have been retrieved.